oledysken/oledysken.github.io/content/post/Research.md

 #### Working Papers:

+Dyskeland, Ole Kristian, and Foros, Øystein. "[Multihoming and market expansion: Effects on media platforms' pricing and content creation incentives](https://snf.no/media/ds4geutp/a06_23.pdf)".
+SNF Working Paper No 06/2023

 Dyskeland, Ole Kristian (2020). "[A Study in Print: Competition in Prices and Quality Between Newspapers and Magazines](https://beccle.no/files/2022/02/A-Study-in-Print-Competition-in-Prices-and-Quality-Between-Newspapers-and-Magazines-Dyskeland.pdf)". *SNF Working Paper No 10/2020*.

 ------

 #### Work in progress:

-Dyskeland, Ole Kristian, and Foros, Øystein.
-"Multihoming and market expansion: Effects on media platforms' pricing and content creation incentives"

 ------